distribution/distribution/doc/SPEC.md

 }
 ```

-The recieved manifest was invalid in some way, as described by the error codes.
+The received manifest was invalid in some way, as described by the error codes.
 The client should resolve the issue and retry the request.